 WHEN TO VISIT LAKE LOUISE?

 In our opinion is one of those places that offers many activities according to the season.
 Summer is perfect for hiking and sightseeing, winter is good for skiing while during shoulder seasons you can find better deals in a more quiet environment.
-We went there in high season and we found the Banff National Park really crowded, so we strongly suggest you to set the alarm at 4:30/5:00 am.
+We went there in high season and we found the Banff National Park really crowded, so we strongly suggest you set the alarm at 4:30/5:00 am.

 WHAT TO DO IN LAKE LOUISE VILLAGE?